gboye/SWIM/README.md

 - Neutralize symbols according to a map
  - Index training samples with a serial and a map reference
 - Calculate the analogies and the classifications based on the training sample
-- Calculate the complete paradigms for the verbs in the training sample

 ===
 ##Testing
+- Calculate the complete paradigms for the verbs in the training sample
 - Make a test sample for verbs excluded from the training sample
 - Calculate the complete paradigms for the verbs in the test sample
+===
+##Evaluating
+- Identify the patterns that were not obtained in the training sample
+- Measure the distance between the patterns obtained from the training sample and the complete paradigms
+- Measure the distance between the classification obtained from the training sample and the complete paradigms